Mayor Greg Fischer sets goal to reduce greenhouse gas emissions by 80% by 2050

 While reduction greenhouse gases will require action by all of our residents, the city understands that it cannot sit on the sidelines.
 Departments across the enterprise understand the cost saving and economic benefits of reducing greenhouse gas emissions.

 Examples of how the city is playing a role in the reduction include:

-Cool Roof Incentive Program: Through Metro incentives, 75,000 square feet of cool roof has been installed on residential and commercial structures and an additional 110,000 square feet have applied.
+Cool Roof Incentive Program: Through Metro incentives, about 750,000 square feet of cool roof has been installed on residential and commercial structures.

 Solar Energy: Louisville Metro is using solar energy on 7 buildings, varying from libraries to fire stations and the Louisville Zoo.